chaitanya046/chaitanya046.github.io/_pages/about.md

   image: "/images/session_2.jpg"
 ---

-Hi There,
-My name is Chaitanya Uttarwar, people often call me Chitti.
-I am a C# tech stack and database developer with over 4 years of experience.
-I also love Astronomy, Rocketry and Trains.
-In my free time I like to Stargaze, Play music and do Paintings.
+Hi there, my name is Chaitanya and I am a software developer with around 4 years of experience working with .NET technologies.
+I have a strong understanding of the .NET framework and have experience working on a variety of projects.
+In my current role, I am responsible for developing new ways to improve system efficiency and create new features for better user experience.
+I am excited to continue learning and growing as a developer, and am always looking for new challenges and opportunities to expand my skillset.
+I am among top contributers for improving UI/UX for companies such as Hinge, Walmart, Rodgers, NFL and Google.

 My areas of expertise are:
    - SpringBoot